clemsos/writings/_quora/2013-07-30-How-would-you-explain-autism-to-a-child.md

 source: quora
 language: en
 title: |
-    How would you explain autism to a child? -
+    How would you explain autism to a child?
-    Quora
 ---

 Originally Answered: [How do you explain autism to a